 - People with ‘low risk’ should have a foot assessment every 12 months

 - People with intermediate or high risk feet should have a foot assessment every 3-6 months

 - People with intermediate or high risk should have a foot protection programme which includes foot care education, podiatry assessments and appropriate footwear.

-If you have diabetes, you will benefit from this programme.
-The programme uses the foot assessments recommended in the expert guideline and adds additional assessments based on up to date research and the latest technology.
+Our comprehensive foot protection programme uses the foot assessments recommended in the expert guideline and adds additional assessments based on up to date research and the latest technology.
 At Footmotion, your programme includes:

 - Neurological assessment